semraulab/phiclust/vignettes/Guide_to_phiclust.md

 library(ggplot2)
 ```

-Here, we import splatter data from the package, called “splatO”.
-And
+We import splatter data saved in the package phiclust, called “splatO”.
-undergo the necessary processings steps for the measure.
+And run all the processings steps for the measure.

 ``` r
 #Load sample data simulated with splatter